 - 4 Check the pressure at tap.
 It should be 0.1" w.c. to 0.4" w.c.
-The low fire butterfly valve position can be adjusted to change the pressure. - $\rightarrow$ The pressure at the tap without the blower on is a pressure that must be overcome to ignite the burner.
+The low fire butterfly valve position can be adjusted to change the pressure. - → The pressure at the tap without the blower on is a pressure that must be overcome to ignite the burner.
 The pressure measured in step four should be approximately two times higher. - 5 Cycle the control motor several times, checking high and low fire positions.
-If they don't repeat, check for a loose valve shaft coupling or binding of the motor or valve. - 6 Close the pressure taps.
+If they don't repeat, check for a loose valve shaft coupling or binding of the motor or valve.
+6 Close the preserve to the several times of the motor of the several times. - 6 Close the pressure taps.

-- This procedure is written with the assumption the burner has a flame monitoring control system installed and operating.
+This procedure is written with the assumption the burner has a flame monitoring control system installed and operating.
 A proper purge cycle must be part of the system and purge timing should not be bypassed.